Finding the right patients for the right treatments and vice versa.

 BioXplor applies it's data-driven platform to accelerate and derisk drug repositioning including combination drug candidates.
 Patient data is required to match treatments to responder populations.
 Drugs are identified and assessed for licensing potential before being prioritized for preclinical validation in cell and animal models.
 To achieve this, BioXplor partners with rare disease patient groups, academic teams and pharmaceutical companies.
 BioXplor works with patients to collect data from electronic medical records, genomics sequencing results, patient reported insights and wearables data via a custom designed rare disease-specific patient app.

 As part of an ongoing collaboration with Prof. Jody J. Haigh's cancer research group at the Department of Therapeutics and Pharmacology at the University of Manitoba / CancerCare Manitoba.
-We are studying a rare and particularly aggressive form of Leukemia (ETP-ALL).
-BioXplor set out to analyse the ZEB2 pathway to identify optimal drug combinations.
-Our team identified a novel drug combination for ETP-ALL with strong supporting evidence to modulate the known disease causing proteins, and the combination has previously shown safety and efficacy in another indication.
-This drug combination is being validated in vitro and in vivo using patient tissue and patient derived tumor models.
+We are studying predicted novel drug combinations in Leukemia.
+In the case study shown, BioXplor applied it's network pharmacology system to predict a list of novel drug combinations not formerly shown to have synergy in Acute Luymphoblastic Leukemia.
+Our team prioritized a novel drug combination with strong supporting evidence to modulate the known disease causing proteins, including BCL-2 and Notch signalling.
+The prioritized combination has previously been approved in Multiple Myeloma.
+This predicted novel drug combination was validated by showing synergy in vitro in mature T-ALL cells as per figure.

 Case Study - Leukemia Drug Combinations